Arcadesys/blindtab/README.md

    - Using keyboard arrow keys (left/right or up/down) or spacebar
 3. Adjust font size with the A+/A- buttons
 4. Toggle between light and dark themes with the sun/moon button
-5. Use the Transpose button to cycle through different key options
+5. Use the "Select Key" button to cycle through different key options
 6. Toggle between sharps and flats notation with the "Use ♭" button

 ## Current Song